-We thought that after a few years of cruising we might need/want to go back to a house and job, so we wanted to keep some of our hand-made furniture.
+We thought that after a few years of cruising we might need/want to go back to a house and job, so we wanted to keep some of our furniture that Mike made.
 Problem was, we had no idea where our future home might be.
 Renting a storage unit in Portland, Oregon (where we had been living for five years) made no sense since we also had to get a lot of our things to the new boat we would soon be purchasing in a yet unknown location.

-We lived on Camille for three years and when we sold her (back in San Diego) the storage trailer once again came in handy since we had a place to store all of the extra boat gear we didn’t want to sell with the boat.
+We lived on Camille for three years and when we sold her (in San Diego) the storage trailer once again came in handy since we had a place to store all of the extra boat gear we didn’t want to sell with the boat.
 We were also able to remove big items to make her more presentable to potential buyers.